Featured Image: Link

 “We are not God,” the Pope warns, “The Earth was here before us and has been given to us.”

-What is radical is Francis’s willingness to present environmentalism not merely as challenge, but as one of the “greatest” challenges of our time.
+What is radical is Francis’s willingness to present environmentalism not merely as a challenge, but as one of the “greatest” challenges of our time.
 By underlining the importance of environmentalism to his overall theology, Francis is doing more than simply espousing a set of principles.
 He is also publicly—with the dizzying reach granted to a man in his position—emphasizing an understanding of nature that, in contrast to the combative dichotomy so prevalent in mainstream politico-religious discourse, is intrinsically positive in its treatment of the physical world.
 It’s a vision that is, radically and profoundly, pro-life.

 Kelly Sampson is a writer, blogger, and environmental enthusiast.
 She has strong opinions about climate change, the dogs vs. cats debate, and Oxford commas.
 She has lent Hummingbird International her engaging and spirited voice and turned our blog into a great place to find valuable information about e-waste, e-waste recycling, and the ITAD industry.
 Explore our blog to read more of her work.